 Just above the Cemetary is the Punchbowl Scenic Lookout, which offers some of the best views on the Island of both the Cemetary and the City Itself.

 Hula Dancing is an integral part of traditional Hawaiian culture and is probably the most Hawaain thing we can think of!
-The most commonplace to see expert Hula Dancers is at one of the Island’s incredible Luaus.
+The most common place to see expert Hula Dancers is at one of the Island’s incredible Luaus.
 However, A Luau is anything but FREE.
-These stunning spectacles combine a traditional feast and amazing show all for one, eyewatering price!
+These stunning spectacles combine a traditional feast and an amazing show all for one, eyewatering price!

 Fortunately, there is a great alternative, and the Waikiki Improvement Association put on FREE Hula Shows, around Sunset every Tuesday, Thursday, and Saturday down at the Kuhio Beach Hula Mound